 Each organization with type as peer will have a peers service.
+The snapshot of peers service with example values is below

+'''

+peers:

+- peer:

+name: peer0

+type: anchor # This can be anchor/nonanchor.
+Atleast one peer should be

+anchor peer.

-The snapshot of peers service with example values is below gossippeeraddress: peer0.manufacturer-net:7051 # Internal Address of the →other peer in same Org for gossip, same peer if there is only one peer peerAddress: peer0.carrier-net.org3ambassador.blockchaincloudpoc.com:8443 # certificate: "/path/ca.crt" # certificate path for peer '''
+gossippeeraddress: peer0.manufacturer-net:7051 # Internal Address of the

+other peer in same Org for gossip, same peer if there is only one peer

+peerAddress: peer0.carrier-net.org3ambassador.blockchaincloudpoc.com:8443 #

+External URI of the peer

+cli: disabled # Creates a peer cli pod depending upon the (enabled/

+disabled) tag.

+grpc:

+port: 7051

+events:

+'''